 When you include an embed code with your uploaded or posted infographic, other people can then easily share your content by embedding it directly into their web pages.
 The embedded infographic will then automatically link back to your site, bringing readers from other sites right to you.

 Make sure you know what you want them to do when they arrive.
-Clicks on your web pages is one of the significant signals to Google that your page offers valuable content.
-If people are visiting your page and then leaving or bouncing, you're signaling to Google that this page as low value.
+Clicks on your web pages are one of the significant signals to Google that your page offers valuable content.
+If people are visiting your page and then leaving or bouncing, you're signaling to Google that this page is low value.